meriburgess/KinectClosestPoint/README.md

 # KinectClosestPoint

-/*
-Just some experimentation from recent Local Hack Day.
+//Just some experimentation from recent Local Hack Day.

-Written in Processing 2.2.1.
+//Written in Processing 2.2.1.

-Using Kinect 1414.
+//Using Kinect 1414.
-*/